 Being passive aggression is often down to upbringing.“It stems from not being able to express feelings and opinions when growing up,” says Professor James.
 “And, sometimes, it’s from growing up witnessing similar behaviour.
 They use this behaviour to get what they want."

 How to control anger

-If you want to forestall unhelpful reactions, you need to learn to recognise the warning signs.
+You need to learn to recognise the warning signs first.
 When we become angry, our heart rate and breathing quicken to prepare us to take action.
 You may also notice your shoulders tense, your fists or jaw clench, your feet tap or your face flush.